-The domestic EPC survey is an `Evidence Based Visual Non-
+The domestic EPC survey is a `Visual Evidence Based Non-

 The major reason for the EPC is to determine how much CO2 is pumped into the atmosphere by the property, measured in tonnage per annum.
 The recommendations on the report are designed to improve the energy efficiency of the property and reduce the buildings CO2 output, so the government can show European Parliament in 2020 they have met their obligations.
 However because of BREXIT the future is unclear as nobody knows what will happen.

-The assessor will need to establish certain information from you, assuming the owner is available or would know the answers, which will result in a more accurate report IE: Accurate age of the main property, dates of any extension or conversions, such as lofts or garages [the calculation engine software will default to what building control was at the time of the different build dates] are there any renewable's installed.
+The assessor will need to establish certain information from you, assuming the owner is available or someone would know the answers, which will result in a more accurate report IE: Accurate age of the main property, dates of any extension or conversions, such as lofts or garages [the calculation engine software will default to what building control was at the time of the different build dates] are there any renewable's installed.
 Any types of heat recovery systems etc, etc.

 The assessor will inform you that they will have some work to do outside of the property.
 They will then work out the gross internal or external cubic meterage of the shell of the build per floor level.
 All of the heat loss perimeters will be calculated in linear meterage.
 Inspect the loft for insulation thickness assuming access is available, Boilers, heating controls, glazing, bulbs etc, plus much more data is taken into consideration.
 Each assessor will have their own sequence and methods of working; the end result should be the same?